RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 Therefore, we will **_not_** prepare and conduct assessments via video calls or online; or also individual one-to-one assessments.

 Remember we have 400+ students and everybody have their own constraints and personal circumstances (family, work, travel, holidays, etc.).
-It would be TOTALLY impossible for us to cater for each individual circumstances, we just do not have the bandwidth (and we educators also have our lives...).
+It would be TOTALLY impossible for us to cater for each individual circumstances (if we do with one, we must do it with everyone too who requests a special case), we just do not have the bandwidth (and we educators also have our lives too!).

 ## I would like to challenge the final assessment (review period after grade release); can I do it?